What is a VPN?

 Here we will take a look at free versus the best VPN providers.

 Paid for options offer the very best in security, performance, and features.
 As you can see from above, free is very far from free, and you will pay somewhere along the line.

 How to Tailor a VPN to Your Needs

 Best VPN for Kodi

-Kodi is an open source home entertainment which makes use of some handy Kodi TV add-ons.
-These give you access to loads of streaming services which isn’t always legitimate, or it is geo-blocked.
+Kodi is an open-source home entertainment that makes use of some handy Kodi TV add-ons.
+These give you access to loads of streaming services which isn’t always legitimate or it is geo-blocked.

-Being affordable and offering unlimited data you are free to make use of the HD quality Kodi movie add-ons without anyone monitoring your connections.
-The best Kodi build will make the best use of the winning VPN in this section because it integrates so well.
+Being affordable and offering unlimited data, you are free to use the HD quality Kodi movie add-ons without anyone monitoring your connections.
+The best Kodi will use the winning VPN in this section because it integrates so well.

 IPVanish Kodi proudly holds the top spot.